cavelazquez8/cs166_project_template/README.md

 ## Dependencies, if not running on a lab machine

-> Differences in directory structure between the lab and normal machines should make this useless
+> ~~Differences in directory structure between the lab and normal machines should make this useless~~
 >
-> If a way to use relative filepaths with SQL is found, this will become relevant
+> ~~If a way to use relative filepaths with SQL is found, this will become relevant~~
+>
+>> I have done the testing, and this is totaly possible.

 ### For Ubuntu on WSL